-about 3 hours ago, WCS
+about 2 months ago, WCS

 Washington County Schools is committed to providing continuous, meaningful learning for all students—even when circumstances require us to close school buildings.
 In the event schools must be closed due to inclement weather, emergencies, or other unforeseen situations, Washington County Schools may implement a Remote Learning Day for all students across the district.